 It’s no secret that travel incentive programs add big value to organizations.
-While travel incentive programs tend to pay for themselves in the long-term, it still is important that a budget be established to pay for them in the short-term.
-Here are some creative ideas for funding a travel incentive program as well as some ways to increase your budget:
+While travel incentive programs tend to pay for themselves in the long term, it is still essential to establish a budget to cover their costs in the short term.
+Here are some creative ideas for funding a travel incentive program, as well as some ways to increase your budget:

 Self-Funding

 This is the most common form of funding your incentive program.
-In this method, sellers generate profit and a percentage of this extra profit is used to cover the expenses of the incentive program.
-Self-funding can be a great way to motivate salespeople, and can also give an added feeling of accomplishment when the reward goes to the people who worked hardest for it.
+In this method, sellers generate profit, and a percentage of this extra profit is used to cover the expenses of the incentive program.
+Self-funding can be a great way to motivate salespeople and also provide an added sense of accomplishment when the reward goes to the individuals who have worked the hardest for it.

 Market Development Fund (MDF)

 In a market development fund, a specific vendor (or group of vendors) would allocate 1-2% of top-line revenue in anticipation of future sales.
-These funds are discretionary, awarded based on predicted or expected behavior.
+These funds are discretionary and are awarded based on predicted or expected behavior.
 This budget can be used to create or at least supplement your incentive program fund.
-A market development fund can be a great way to streamline fund requests, but requires a good bit of faith in your sales team.
+A market development fund can be a great way to streamline fund requests, but it requires a good bit of faith in your sales team.

 Co-Op Marketing Fund

-Co-op marketing funds, like market development funds, often use 1-2% of prior sales.
+Co-op marketing funds, like market development funds, typically utilize 1-2% of prior sales.
 However, while MDFs anticipate future sales, co-op marketing funds are based on previous sales and may vary from dealer to dealer.
-Co-op marketing funds are usually accrual based and are determined by sales history, which allows for a more fixed budget.
-These fixed budgets provide a predictability that can be very helpful in the creation of an incentive program.
+Co-op marketing funds are typically accrual-based and are determined by sales history, allowing for a more predictable budget.
+These fixed budgets provide predictability that can be very helpful in creating an incentive program.

 Buy-In

-The buy-in model has two groups, which we’ll call Group A and Group B. If Group A meets their goal, the incentive is 100% provided.
+The buy-in model consists of two groups, which we’ll refer to as Group A and Group B. If Group A meets its goal, the incentive is 100% provided.
 If Group B meets an alternate, lower goal, they can buy into Group A’s reward.
-In order to buy in, they’ll need some kind of performance model.
+To buy in, they’ll need a performance model.
 It could be a higher profit margin that also drives toward the bigger objective of the program, or it could be something else, but it would have to be measurable.
-Group B may also need to invest cash toward the reward they receive, but it would be at a substantial discount from what they would purchase at retail price.
-For example, let’s say that the reward for Group A is a one week, all expenses paid trip for two with a cash value of $10,000.
-Group A would pay nothing once they have meet their goal.
-However, Group B, meeting a lower goal could buy-in, for $1,500.
+Group B may also need to invest cash toward the reward they receive, but it would be at a substantial discount from the retail price.
+For example, let’s say the reward for Group A is a one-week, all-expense-paid trip for two with a cash value of $10,000.
+Group A would pay nothing once they have met their goal.
+However, Group B, meeting a lower goal, could buy in for $1,500.

 Hybrid